 First-Year College student Shiratori Ryuushi moves into the boarding house, Narutakisou.
 Under the tender care of Aoba Kozue, Narutakisou provides a home to people whose personal lives are all painful in one way or another; yet together, somehow, they make up a true family.
 Not only does Shiratori find a home at Narutakisou, but he also finds himself falling in love with a girl who is far more than she seems.
-Compare with Maison Ikkoku.With An Aesop or a Crowning Moment of Heartwarming (or more likely, both) in every chapter, Mahoraba is one of those "feel good" sort of mangas.
+Compare with Maison Ikkoku.With An Aesop or Heart Warming Moments (or more likely, both) in every chapter, Mahoraba is one of those "feel good" sort of mangas.
 The sort you've likely never read before.Not to be confused with Maburaho, which sits comfortably on the exact opposite end of the romantic comedy spectrum.Now with a character sheet under construction.

 Cloud Cuckoo Lander: Sayoko at one point practices her significant artistic talents by carving most of the trees in the courtyard into sculptures of her daughter Asami.
 Haibara spends his days fishing in a tiny, obviously fishless pond in the courtyard and only talks through his hand-puppet, Johnny.
 And those are just a couple of the less bizarre examples.